peterampazzo/dtu-02805-website/src/content/network-1.md

 id: 2.2
 ---

-As seen in the examples of the wordclouds above there is a clear theme in each of the wordclouds.
+As seen in the examples of the word clouds above there is a clear theme in each of the word clouds.
 Thus it is possible to identify a main genre that comprises all genres from the community and thus label the community accordingly.

 This procedure does however not guranteee that the genre of every artist will be 100% correct.
 As the genre of an artist is based on the partitions of the network they will greatly rely on the underlying procedure of constructing the partitions.